ArnabBanik-repo/VTOP-File-Renamer/README.md

 ### Linux
 Donwload the renamer file from releases or /dist folder

-Note: Keep the file when prompted as dangerous
+**Note: Keep the file when prompted as dangerous, it's a false positive from Windows Defender**

 ## How To Use
 - Download 'All Course Materials' from VTOP